Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

-Given that a disaggregated evaluation's results and conclusions can be quite troubling, not to mention damning for the the development team(s) responsible for the system in question, the independence (perceived or real) of the party that designed and conducted the evaluation might affect whether its results and conclusions are seen as trustworthy.
-As a result, disaggregated evaluations that are designed and conducted by outside parties may carry more credibility.
-At the same time, outside parties, especially those that have not been hired by development teams, might possess fewer resources and thus struggle to complete as careful or comprehensive evaluations.
-There are also practical limits to what can be achieved in a completely independent evaluation.
-In most cases, outside parties will only be able to engage with the system as a black box---that is, observe the system's outputs, given particular inputs.
-Moreover, some systems do not produce publicly accessible outputs, thereby making it impossible for outside parties to evaluate these systems.
-In contrast, development teams will benefit from the fact that they have a deep understanding of their own systems, including the components that make up these systems and how these components fit together, the performance metrics that are already used to evaluate their systems, as well as intended use cases and deployment contexts.
-Development teams are also likely to be better positioned to design disaggregated evaluations that are focused on identifying immediate opportunities for improvement.
-Of course, outside parties can possess expertise or perspectives that development teams lack, allowing them to uncover performance disparities that might otherwise be overlooked.\looseness=-1
+There are also practical limits to what can be achieved by outside parties.
+In most cases, outside parties will only be able to engage with the system as a black box---that is, observe the system's outputs when presented with different inputs.
+Moreover, some systems do not produce publicly accessible outputs, making it impossible for outside parties to evaluate these systems.
+In contrast, development teams will benefit from the fact that they have a deep understanding of their own systems, including the components that make up their systems and how these components fit together, the performance metrics that are already used to evaluate their systems, and their system's intended use cases and deployment contexts.
+Development teams are also better positioned to design and conduct evaluations that are focused on identifying immediate opportunities for improvement.
+That said, outside parties can possess expertise or perspectives that development teams lack, allowing them to uncover performance disparities that might otherwise be overlooked.\looseness=-1